We are surrounded by standards everywhere, but how did standards come to be?

 Your first step is to commit to becoming certified by deciding at the top management level that your firm is seeking to install a management system.
 It is this level alone that can allocate the necessary resources and develop the needed support in the organization for such an undertaking.
 Their support and leadership is essential!

-Then comes the first major decision you will need to make.
-Implementing a management system is a time consuming and resource intensive task, so you will need to decide whether to bring in a consultant or use your own resources.
+Finally comes the first major decision you will need to make.
+Implementing a management system is a time consuming and resource-intensive task, so you will need to decide whether to bring in a consultant or use your own resources.

-This is an area that Propel can help you out!
+This is an area where Propel Solutions can help you out!